Research

 When you are doing your Works Cited or other bibliography if using a different style such as APA, you will need to know the author, title of the article, name of the magazine, newspaper, or journal it was originally printed in, the publication information or URL and date.

 Working with the Electronic Library Resources can be challenging until you get used to it.
 The different subscription services have different search engines.
-It is important to see how the Search page is organized to properly filter for your prospective sources.
+It is important to see how the Search page is organized to properly filter prospective sources.
 Become familiar with the organization of the Electronic Library Resources.

-Be sure to check Full Text where available.
+Be sure to check "Full Text" when available.
 Not all databases have the full text of the article.

 Be sure to limit the dates of sources to get the most recent information when appropriate.
 Information on some topics could easily be outdated very quickly.

 Keywords may be different in different databases.
-Be sure to using limitations and specifics where possible.
-For example, a search for the keyword Atlantis could result in sources on the resort and the movie in addition to the legend of the lost continent of Atlantis.
-A better keyword might be Plato’s Atlantis or Lost Continent of Atlantis.
+Be sure to use limitations and specifics when possible.
+For example, a search for the keyword "Atlantis" could result in sources on the resort and the movie in addition to the legend of the lost continent of Atlantis.
+A better keyword might be "Plato’s Atlantis" or "Lost Continent of Atlantis."
 While some search systems anticipate a range of possibilities, others require some trial and error searching.

 Filtering is critical to find sources both in the databases and in any internet research.